Shadwell DLR station: Location

 The station stands on a viaduct and consists of a single island platform serving trains in both directions.
 The ticket machines and entrance are at ground level to the west of the island platforms, facing onto Watney Street.
 The station is usually unstaffed, like most stations on the DLR.
 There is a crossover west of the station which allows trains from Westferry, Bank or Tower Gateway to reverse here.

 Connections

 London Buses routes 100, 339 and D3 serve the station.

 Services

-The typical off-peak service from the station is:
+The typical off-peak service in trains per hour from Shadwell is: